KDE/mygnuhealth/doc/mygnuhealth.rst

 |MenuActive|

-Most of the items, except the "About" entry can only be accesible once you have logged into the application.
+Most of the items, except the "About" entry can only be accessible once you have logged into the application.
 Inactive entries are in grey.